gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Below a number of defined Error Causes are defined, additional causes can be registered with IANA following the rules in {{IANA-Extra-Cause}}.

-### Error in the Protection Engine List (EPROTLIST) {#eprotlist}
+### No Supported Protection Engine (EPROTLIST) {#eprotlist}

-If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the responder, the responder will reply with an ERROR chunk with EPROTECT cause code (specified in {{sctp-Crypto-new-error-causes}}) and additional Cause-Specific EPROTLIST.
+If list of protection engines contained in the INIT signal doesn't contain at least an entry that fits the list of protection engines at the responder, the responder will reply with an ERROR chunk with EPROTECT cause code (specified in {{sctp-Crypto-new-error-causes}}) and the "No Supported Protection Engine" extra cause code.

 ### Error During Protection Handshake (EHANDSHAKE) {#ekeyhandshake}